 Use Filtered Water

-For a better tasting cup of Joe, use filtered water to brew your coffee grounds.
-Using tap water to brew your coffee could make it taste more acidic and ruin the taste of your coffee.
+For a better-tasting cup of joe, use filtered water to brew your coffee grounds.
+Using tap water to brew your coffee makes the flavor unpredictable and it could ruin the taste of your coffee.
 Using filtered water will not only make it taste better, but filtered water also is purer, which is better for your health.

-Steaming milk is the process of heating your milk while simultaneously turning it into a foam with the addition of air.
-When you use a steam wand, jets of steam come out through its tip, which then penetrates the milk with air.
-Once the milk has been properly steamed, it can be poured into the coffee, and once you’re more experienced, you can even work on your own latte art.
+Steaming milk is the process of heating your milk while simultaneously turning it into foam with the addition of air.
+When you use a steam wand, jets of steam come out through its tip, which then perforates the milk with air.
+Once the milk has been properly steamed, it can be poured into the coffee.
+Even as a beginner barista, you can work on your own latte art.

-Learning how to become a barista at home takes practice, so don’t get frustrated if your first few cups don’t taste exactly how you want or if your coffee beans aren’t ground as perfectly as you’d hope.
+Learning how to become a beginner barista at home takes practice, so don’t get frustrated if your first few cups don’t taste exactly how you want or if your coffee beans aren’t ground as perfectly as you’d hope.
 Also, don’t rush your coffee-making process — no matter how badly you think you need coffee right away.
 Take the time to craft your coffee with care, and you’ll soon develop a passion that won’t let you settle for anything less.
+If you want a little motivation, try looking the part with a beginner barista apron.

 Keep It Tidy

-If you don’t clean your coffee makers regularly, not only will you get a cup that doesn’t taste right, it’s not good for your health.
+If you don’t clean your coffee makers regularly, not only will you get a cup that doesn’t taste right, it won’t be good for your health.
 The humid environment of coffee makers can harbor bacteria that you don’t want to put in your body.
-You should designate towels to use on your machine, steam wand as well as a towel to wipe away any spills.
+You should always use designated towels to use on your machine and steam wand, as well as a microfiber towel to wipe away any spills.
+Additionally, you should invest in cleaners specifically for coffee machines and a descaling liquid to make sure your machine is always in top condition.

-We hope that this beginner’s guide on how to become a barista gives you some pointers on where to start on your journey to crafting cups of coffee that are better than anything that you could have made for you.
+We hope that this beginner’s guide on how to become a barista gives you some pointers on where to start on your journey to crafting cups of coffee that are better than anything that a chain coffee shop could have made for you.